-Generations Investment Services, Inc. is a controlled affiliate of The Pension Boards-United Church of Christ, Inc. The Corporation is an exempt non-profit corporation under Section 501(c)(3) of the Code organized exclusively for religious and charitable purposes to support the mission of and for the benefit of the Pension Boards, including for the management of endowment assets for the benefit of UCC conferences, churches, related entities and ecumenical partners.
+Generations Investment Services, Inc. is a controlled affiliate of The Pension Boards-United Church of Christ, Inc. The Corporation is an exempt non-profit corporation under Section 501(c)(3) of the Code organized exclusively for religious and charitable purposes to support the mission, and for the benefit, of the Pension Boards.
 Generations Investment Services utilizes investment principles that incorporate Environmental, Social, and Governance (ESG) criteria to provide UCC and related entities with options and that are in alignment with their faith and values.
 The Pension Boards also offers additional investment related services to support client operations as needed.